nano-devs/Musicfy-Bot/README.md

 You just need to play a song and use `m$recommend` command!
 Musicfy will search for 25 most similar (*recommended*) songs & add them to the queue for you. <3

 ⚠ Recommendation command is limited by quota due to limited resources.
 Sorry,, we will upgrade the server later in the future :(
+- First time use: You will have 8 quotas
 - Every `m$recommend` will decrease 1 quota in stocks.
-- Daily: 1 quota everyday (Priority use)
+- Daily: 1 quota everyday (Priority use).
-- First time use: 8 quotas
 - Claim Rewards: Vote and claim!
 More rewards at weekend!
 Thanks for supporting! :))

 ⚠ Recommendation is based on the current playing song.
 Using `m$recommend` on the same song might result the same recommendation.
 Please use the command wisely.